roysaucedo/diy-personal-website/README.md

 ## How to personalize the site
 * In the config.js file, edit the place holder items and make them your own.

+## How to edit the background
+* In the config.js file, edit the "colorScheme" value.
+* Your options are: Blue, Green, Red, & Yellow